 - Research fields

-The university’s research field – health science – explores the patients’ experiences in healthcare, their reactions to their disease and their return back to health, as well as people’s experiences when no cure is available.
+The university’s research field – health care sciences – explores the patients’ experiences in healthcare, their reactions to their disease and their return back to health, as well as people’s experiences when no cure is available.
 The research is primarily clinically focused and is conducted with different healthcare providers and research groups in and outside Sweden.
-There are three lines of research: emergency care, reproductive and perinatal health, and chronic disease.
+There are three lines of research: emergency care, reproductive and perinatal health, and sustainable care and health.